-The following chart displays scholarship and grant distributions by family income for freshman students receiving any type of federal Title IV assistance, which includes Federal PLUS loans.
+The table shows scholarship and grant allocations by income for first-year students receiving any type of federal Title IV assistance, including Federal PLUS loans.

 |Income Level||Percent of Freshman||Average Assistance|